Mark Yashaev: Biography

 Mark Yashaev was born in Azerbaijan.
-At the age of nine years he immigrated to Israel with his family.
-Mark studied in photography department and received BEd from WIZO Haifa Academy of Design and Education.
-He received MFA in Bezalel Academy of Arts and Design in 2013.
-Mark Yashaev started his photography work, documenting daily life of his immigrant family, producing a series of portraits, notable for intimacy.
-In his later work, Yashaev started to implement ideas of mounting photographs into an installation, including ready objects and exhibition space itself, creating a sculptural installations.
-Mark Yashaev works are in public and private collections around the world, including Tel Aviv Museum of Art permanent collection.
+At the age of nine he immigrated to Israel with his family.
+He studied in photography department and received his BEd from the WIZO Haifa Academy of Design and Education.
+He completed an MFA at the Bezalel Academy of Arts and Design in 2013.

+Yashaev's initial photography work documents the daily life of his immigrant family through a series of portraits, notable for their intimacy.
+In his later work, he started to mount photographs in sculuptural installations, which also included ready objects and the exhibition space itself.
+His works are in public and private collections around the world, including the Tel Aviv Museum of Art permanent collection.